29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/programming-approach/programming-approach.typ

   ],
   cons: [
     - Classes can take time to write
-    - Variables defined in different files can lead to null pointers during initializing#footnote([Basically, the c++ compiler does not have a specified order to intiializing variables in different files, meaning if 1 variable depends on an unititialized variable (from another file) it can throw a memory error])
+    - Variables defined in different files can lead to null pointers during initializing#footnote([Basically, the c++ compiler does not have a specified order to intialising variables in different files, meaning if 1 variable depends on an unititialised variable (from another file) it can throw a memory error])
   ]
 )
 //maybe for decide